Check availability of a domain in Python

 Before continuing run this program on your machine and make sure it works fine.

-Obviously, we want to use this program to check any domains.
-To do that we can add a line that calls the Python input() function to get the name of the domain from the user input.
+We want to use this program to check any domains.
+To do that we can add a line that calls the input() function to get the name domain name from the user input.

-Replace the first line where we have set the domain before with the following code:
+Replace the first line where we have set the domain with the following code:

 domain = input("Provide domain name: ")